GillianRamirez/Portfolio/README.md

     I realize there's a lot more work I still have to do on this.

     Web app zip will have to be downloaded as a zip.

+    Overall, I think this was an slightly challenging and interesting start for me, getting back into coding.